asaokamei/ctrlForm/README.md

 ctrlForm
 ========

+Control html forms with ctrl+keys.

-a jQuery plug-in to navigate html form using ctrl+arrow keys.
+a jQuery plug-in for moving through html form elements using ctrl+arrow keys.

 for Mac, meta+arrow keys works.

-Inside a table style form (as often found in phpMyAdmin), this script lets you navigate element to element freely inside the table like an Excel; goint left/right and up/down.
+Inside a table style form (a lot of arrays of rows), ctrlForm script lets you navigate element to element freely inside the table like an Excel; goint left/right and up/down.
 Well, at least it should since I have not tested yet with any other forms.